nhsconnect/ITK3-Messaging-Distribution/pages/assure/assure.md

 # Providing an ITK3 Messaging Solution #

-The following diagram explains the elements of ITK3 Messaging Solutions allowing a the development of ITK3 Messaging Solutions:
+The following diagram explains the elements of ITK3 Messaging Solutions allowing the development of ITK3 Messaging Solutions:

 {% include custom/provide_messaging.svg %}